32 More Useful Techniques

 32.2 Conceptual Techniques

-32.2.1 Taking things to the Extreme
+32.2.1 Taking Things to the Extreme

 Consider what happens if something is taken to an extreme.
 For example, what happens in the model if we input negative rates?
 Where should negative rates be allowed and can the model handle them?